Tythos/quant-local/README.rst

 * Positions (currently open as of that date)

+Several stratgies are stored in the "strategies/" folder as Python modules.
-The script in the primary package "__init__.py" file performs the following when run from the command line:
+Running a strategy module from the command line will generate analysis (buy and sell recommendations) printed to STDOUT, using the most up-to-date data cached within the package's "datastore/" folder.
+For example, the script in "papa_moo.py" performs the following when run from the command line:

 1. Filters securities for each sector based on the conditions in the "filters_buy.xlsx" spreadsheet